New lawsuit targets Pennsylvania’s mail-in ballot deadline

 A new lawsuit filed Thursday is challenging Pennsylvania's court-ordered deadline to count mail-in ballots that are received up to three days after the Nov.
 3 election in the presidential battleground state.

-Plaintiffs include a Republican congressional candidate and four registered voters from Somerset County.
+Plaintiffs — including four registered voters from Somerset County and a Republican congressional candidate — are asking a federal judge in Pittsburgh to block the deadline extension from going into effect.

+It names Gov. Tom Wolf’s top election official, Kathy Boockvar, a Democrat who has argued in the state's courts that a deadline extension was necessary to prevent late-arriving mail-in votes from being thrown out because of postal delays.

-The lawsuit comes 12 days before the election and three days after the U.S. Supreme Court, divided 4-4, rejected a Republican plea making a similar argument.
+The lawsuit comes 12 days before the election and three days after the U.S. Supreme Court, divided 4-4, rejected a Republican plea making a slightly different argument than Thursday's lawsuit.

+Thursday’s lawsuit said that the court's deadline extension and the lack of a postmark requirement “will allow for late and otherwise unlawful ballots to be counted.”

-Thursday's lawsuit argues that the deadline extension is unfair to in-person voters and violated the court's authority by exercising a power that is constitutionally vested in Congress and the state Legislature.
+That is unconstitutionally unfair to in-person voters and exceeded the court's authority by exercising a power that is constitutionally vested in Congress and the Legislature, the lawsuit said.

-With about 2.9 million mail-in ballots requested, registered Democrats have requested about 1.1 million more mail-in ballots than Republicans, or 1.8 million to 700,000, according to state data.
+With about 2.9 million mail-in ballots requested so far, registered Democrats have requested about 1.1 million more mail-in ballots than Republicans, or 1.8 million to 700,000, according to state data.

-The Democratic majority on the state’s high court had cited warnings that postal service delays could invalidate huge numbers of ballots and surging demand for mail-in ballots during the coronavirus pandemic to invoke the power, used previously by the state’s courts, to extend election deadlines during a disaster emergency.
+The Democratic majority on the state’s high court had cited surging demand for mail-in ballots during the coronavirus pandemic and warnings that postal service delays could invalidate huge numbers of ballots to invoke the power, used previously by the state’s courts, to extend election deadlines during a disaster emergency.

 Comments